So you’ve created an awesome mobile app.

 Money might not be everything, but it is certainly important.

 And you probably want your app to be profitable or financially stable in some way, shape, or form.
-Therefore, you’ll need to measure how its generating revenue using metrics like the following KPIs.
+Therefore, you’ll need to measure how its generating revenue using metrics like the following mobile app KPIs.

 #20 Average Revenue Per User (ARPU)